 2018 ALABAMA BACKROADS CENTURY SERIES OF EVENTS

 We are very proud of our 2018 lineup of rides for this year…most seasoned Series events with a few new ones sprinkled in!
 Visit their pages in our site menu for updates on jerseys and registration.
 And, watch for some fun and interesting challenges we’ll have for you this year!

 GEARS & BEERS: BAYOU 100 Mobile, November 10th

-G&B Ride Director, Jeff DeQuattro would love to tell you any time about the Delta Bike Project!
-Since the first Gears & Beers in 2015, the Delta Bike Project has purchased and installed 15 bicycle repair stations and pumps, and enough bike parking to accommodate 56 bicycles…and Jeff and company are behind it all… plus assist commuting cyclists with bike maintenance to keep them on the road to school and work!
+G&B Ride Director, Jenn Greene would love to tell you any time about the Delta Bike Project!
+Since the first Gears & Beers in 2015, the Delta Bike Project has purchased and installed 15 bicycle repair stations and pumps, and enough bike parking to accommodate 56 bicycles…and Jenn and company are behind it all… plus assist commuting cyclists with bike maintenance to keep them on the road to school and work!
 New in the Series in 2017, Mobile hosted a weekend of fun and an event that supported distances of 8 to 100 miles.
 This one needs to go on your calendar!